bigfluffycloud/jailfs/doc/OLD-README.md

 to resurrect it for a project at $FormerEmployer.
 Unfortunately, they had some really horrible ideas for what it was to become.
 Needless to say, this is a clean-room reimplementation of a lot of the code, with a focus on stability and security.
-The fs-pkg shipped with $Product appears to have grown to be quite a mess in the years since I left :O
+The jailfs shipped with $Product appears to have grown to be quite a mess in the years since I left :O